raghavvats/coding_challenges/calculator/README.md

     calculator.py '63 * 24 - 34'

 ## Support
 Tokens are how the expression is parsed and seperated to be interpreted mathematically.
 Support for tokens is limited, so expression complexity is also limited.
 **Supported tokens:**
     Basic operators: + - * /
     Parentheses: ( )
     Numbers: 1 2 3 4 5 6 7 8 9
 **Unsupported Tokens:**
     Functions: ex. sin() cos() tan()
     Decimals: ex.
 1.2
     Multiple Expressions: ex.
 '1 + 2, 3 * 4'
     Other operators: ex. //
+## Implementation